The Conditional Cauchy-Schwarz Divergence with Applications to Time-Series Data and Sequential Decision Making: The Conditional Cauchy-Schwarz divergence

 \begin{proposition} The conditional CS divergence defined in Eq.~(\ref{eq:conditional_CS}) is a ``faithful" measure on the closeness between $p(\mathbf{y}|\mathbf{x})$ and $q(\mathbf{y}|\mathbf{x})$. \end{proposition}

 \begin{proof} All proof(s) are demonstrated in Appendix~\ref{sec:appendix_proof}. \end{proof}

-We demonstrate below that Eq.~(\ref{eq:conditional_CS}) has closed-form empirical estimator.
-The estimation technique used in our paper is a bit different to that in~\cite{jenssen2006cauchy}, but enjoys more advantages.
+We demonstrate below that Eq.~(\ref{eq:conditional_CS}) has a closed-form empirical estimator.
+The estimation technique used in our paper is a bit different from that in~\cite{jenssen2006cauchy}, but enjoys more advantages.
 Interested readers can refer to Appendix~\ref{sec:two_estimators}.